 Are you looking for some cheap family fun?

 Living on a tight budget does not mean your family should sacrifice having good times.
-In fact, there are numerous types of fun activities that can bring smiles to the faces of your family members.
+There are numerous types of fun activities that can bring smiles to the faces of your family members.
 As a frugal mom- I know!

 In today’s economy, it seems that there is never enough to go around.
-Everyone is pinching pennies and tightening their belts- I know I am!
+So everyone is pinching pennies and tightening their belts- I know I am!

 As a low-budget and frugal mom, I have spent a lot of time thinking of cheap family fun ideas for my kids.
-It takes a bit more planning, but it will be great!
+Of course, it takes a bit more planning, but it will be great!

 There are plenty of activities for kids to do that make digging into your pocket unnecessary.